 We’ll explore 10 ways influencer marketing can help your brand and share influencer caveats to watch out for to protect your organization.

 Influencer marketing is an on-the-rise digital marketing trend with an estimated worth of $16.4 billion in 2022, according to Oberlo.
 Its growth can be attributed to the instant popularity of short videos on popular social media platforms like Facebook, YouTube and TikTok.

 Here are 10 ways getting an influencer to market your product or service can help your brand grow.

-Influencers generally talk about themselves in their content, including their surroundings and their ideas.
-They are not selling a brand directly when promoting it.
-Their content will strategically place your brand in the conversation so that consumers don’t even notice the fact that something is being sold to them on a subconscious level.
+Influencers generally talk about themselves in their content, including their surroundings, activities and ideas.
+When they promote a brand, they don’t sell it directly.
+Their content strategically places your brand in the conversation so consumers notice and learn about it without feeling like they’re being given a sales pitch.

-Every day, consumers get bombarded with hundreds of pieces of promotional content.
-It makes them tired, confused and indifferent about an ad.
-Eventually, they start to ignore those ads.
+Consumers are bombarded daily with hundreds of pieces of promotional content, which can leave them tired, confused and often indifferent about ads.
+Eventually, they start to ignore ads.

 When you search for a hashtag on social media, the search results display the most popular content using that hashtag first.

 Influencers use content to engage audiences on social media.
 There’s a good chance the content they create for you will easily be discovered when someone searches for a relevant hashtag.
 This improves your chances of reaching a larger audience.

 Platforms like Hashtagify.me can help you identify popular hashtags your influencers can use for their content so they can participate in trending conversations.